react-native-oh-library/usage-docs/en/react-native-spring-scrollview.md

 Open the `harmony` directory of the HarmonyOS project in DevEco Studio.

-The implementation of this library depends on the native code of @react-native-oh-tpl/lottie-react-native.
+The implementation of this library depends on the native code of @react-native-oh-tpl/lottie-react-native, @react-native-oh-tpl/async-storage.
 If you have already included this library in your HarmonyOS project, you do not need to include it again.
 You can skip this section and  use the library directly.

-If you have not included it, please refer to the [Linking section of the @react-native-oh-tpl/lottie-react-native](/zh-cn/lottie-react-native.md#link)
+If you have not included it, please refer to the [Linking section of the @react-native-oh-tpl/lottie-react-native](/zh-cn/lottie-react-native.md#link), [Linking section of the @react-native-oh-tpl/async-storage](/zh-cn/react-native-async-storage-async-storage.md#link)

 ### 1. Adding the overrides Field to oh-package.json5 File in the Root Directory of the Project